Festive Event: What Makes a Building Material Sustainable? - Online

-The Green Register is running a short and light hearted end-of-year gathering to celebrate our 20th anniversary and to bring a little cheer at the end of a difficult year for everyone.
+The Green Register is running a short and light hearted end-of-year gathering - with prizes - to celebrate our 20th anniversary and to bring a little cheer at the end of a difficult year for everyone.

 We’ll be taking a look at:

 - What criteria we should use when considering if a material is sustainable

 - Why healthy building materials means a healthy planet and healthy people